sthiede/Comparative_Genomics/day3_afternoon/README.md

 - The shell script includes a for loop that loops over all of the genomes in the target directory
 - The tricky part of this shell script is that each fastq command contains two files (forward and reverse reads).
 So, you need to take advantage of the fact that the forward and reverse read files both have the same prefix, and you can loop over these prefixes.
-- You should be able to get prefixes by piping the following unix commands: ls, cut, sort, uniq The fastq files are located in:
+- You should be able to get prefixes by piping the following unix commands: ls, cut, sort, uniq
+- when you are testing your shell script, comment out (using #) the lines below echo so you can see that the script is 'echo'-ing the correct commands.

+The fastq files are located in:

 ```